valkyrienyanko/AutoPR/README.md

 git fetch origin
 git reset --hard origin/main
 ```

+If you have any questions you can contact me over Discord, my username is valky5.

 ## Requirements
 - Windows 64 Bit (currently not supported for Mac or Linux)